aspose-slides/Aspose.Slides-Documentation/net/developer-guide/slides-for-net-6-cross-platform/_index.md

    ![browse-console-app](browse-console-app.jpg)

-4. Place the remaining files that Aspose.Slides depend on in the output directory by adding appropriate instructions to the csproj project file this way:
+4. Place the remaining files (that Aspose.Slides depend on) in the output directory by adding instructions to the csproj project file this way:
 ```
 <ItemGroup>